 Will Brexit affect the EU-based rules our business has to follow, such as employment rights and data protection?

 Many of the EU-inspired legal requirements underpinning the Single Market, such as employment rights, are already written into UK law.
 After the 2016 referendum the UK Parliament legislated to bring all EU legal requirements into the body of UK law.
-So the current laws that affect UK optical practices won’t change automatically as a result of Brexit, whether we leave under the Withdrawal Agreement or on a no-deal basis.
+So the current laws that affect UK optical practices won’t change automatically as a result of Brexit, whether we leave with a deal or on a no-deal basis.

 Over time, the UK Government may seek to diverge from EU law in some areas.
 Again, this would be a political decision, and at present it is hard to say whether or how quickly the UK might adopt new rules.